Instaraise/Instaraise-Frontend-UI/README.md

 # Contributing

-We’re really happy to accept contributions from the community, that’s the main reason why we open-sourced it!
-There are many ways to contribute, even if you’re not a technical person.
+We're really happy to accept contributions from the community, that's the main reason why we open-sourced it!
+There are many ways to contribute, even if you're not a technical person.

 -   create an issue related to the problem you want to fix (good for traceability and cross-reference)
 -   fork the repository